 How to get there: Fly into Seattle-Tacoma International Airport and rent a car for the 130-mile trek through the gorgeous mountains of Mt.
 Baker-Snoqualmie and Wenatchee National Forest.

-Other places to discover German and Bavarian culture: Frankenmuth, Michigan, and Fredricksburg, Texas
+Other places to discover German and Bavarian culture: Frankenmuth, Michigan, and Fredericksburg, Texas.

 Scandinavia in the Midwest

 Affectionately called “Little Sweden USA,” Swedish culture has prevailed in the city of Lindsborg, Kansas, ever since immigrants from Sweden began settling there in 1869.
-Challenge yourself to see how many Dala horse statues you can spot — there are now more than two dozen of these colorfully painted and iconic symbols of Sweden positioned around the city.
+Challenge yourself to see how many Dala horse statues you can spot.
+These colorfully painted and iconic symbols of Sweden are positioned around the city.
 And find Swedish trinkets and treats (Dala horses in gummy and chocolate varieties, as well as Pepparkakor spicy ginger cookies) in the local shops and eateries.
 Lindsborg has several lively celebrations throughout the year, such as Våffeldagen, or “Waffle Day” in the spring.
-Svensk Hyllningsfest, held each October in odd-numbered years, celebrates the early Swedish settlers with parades, folk dances, and savory Smorgasbord — a Scandinavian feast so large that 125 people contribute to the preparation.
+Svensk Hyllningsfest, held each October in odd-numbered years, celebrates the early Swedish settlers with parades, folk dances, and a savory smorgasbord.